Kethku/kethku.github.io/content/trio/maple/day3-rust-gpu.md

 > A branch splits off the main trunk of the Maple and stops
 > abruptly at a stump.
 A rough bench is carved into the
 > space for climbers to rest at before climbing on.
-Resting
+Sitting
 > on the bench is a pile of papers containing research on
 > the nature of the trio and speculation about their
 > origins.
 Although maybe plausible, the ideas are likely